jbsmith7741/uri/README.md

 # uri

-a convenient and easy way to convert from a uri to a struct or vic-versa
+A convenient and easy way to convert from a uri to a struct or vic-versa.

 ## keywords